Time and Place:

 The University of Rhode Island College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.

-This continuing nursing education activity was approved by the Rhode Island State Nursing Association (RISNA), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+This nursing continuing professional development activity was approved by the Northeast Multistate Division Education Unit, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation

 Become a Certified Diabetes Outpatient Educator (CDOE)